Data Governance, Streaming Operations, Security

 Schema Registry provides centralized schema management and compatibility checking.
 When configured with Kafka, it enforces schema policies automatically.

-Producers serialize data using Schema Registry, which validates that schemas are registered and compatible with previous versions.
+Producers serialize data using Schema Registry, which validates that schemas are registered and compatible with previous versions using formats like Avro, Protobuf, or JSON Schema.
 Consumers deserialize using the same registry, ensuring they can parse messages.
 Compatibility modes (backward, forward, full) define what schema changes are permitted, preventing breaking changes from reaching production.

 Schema Governance Policies